Building Educator AI Literacy

 Receiving

-Sign up for newsletters to have AI news and information sent right to your email.
+Sign up and have AI news and information sent to your email.

 - Dr. Phil’s Newsletter: Connecting the science of learning & AI with the art of learning experience design.